Improving sampling by modifying the effective diffusion: Conclusion and perspectives

-with~$\upsilon$ a positive scaling parameter.
+with~$\upsilon$ a positive scaling parameter to be chosen.
 Of course, this idea can also be applied to the Langevin dynamics as presented in Section~\ref{sec:HMC}.
-It would be interesting to understand how much can be gained in practice by blending these two ideas: free energy biasing, and introducing a positive dependent diffusion. \end{itemize}
+It would be interesting to understand how much can be gained in practice by blending these two ideas: free energy biasing, and introducing a position dependent diffusion. \item Lastly, a major assumption for this work is the knowledge of a \textit{global information} through the collective variable~$\xi$, that identifies a direction in which the diffusion is modulated.
+Many works have been devoted to the definition and practical construction of optimal collective variables.
+In particular, learning collective variables using machine learning methods has been considered to this end, see for instance the review papers~\cite{Ferguson2018,Gkeka2020,sidkyreview,glielmoreview,Chen2021}.
+Using these tools may be beneficial to further improve sampling. \end{itemize}